duo-labs/cloudmapper/README.md

 Mouse actions
 -------------
 - Pan and zoom can be done with the UI controls, or arrow keys and -/+ keys.
 - Clicking on a node selects it (background turns yellow).
-Double-clicking a node makes it's deleted neighbors visible again.
+Double-clicking a node makes its deleted neighbors visible again.
 - Unselect a node by clicking on a new one, or holding shift and clicking on the selected node again.
 - Holding down shift can be used to select multiple nodes.
 Holding shift, clicking, and dragging over an area, selects all nodes that overlap that area.
 - Click on a node and drag it to move it around.